uqlibrary/uqlibrary-training/README.md

 gulp live
 ```

-This comments out the calls to create the Mock cookies in index.html.
+This comments out the calls to create the Mock cookies in `index.html`.
 Note the browser often caches the html so check the source for the calls and do a hard refresh if they aren't commented out.

 If you still have the mock cookies in your browser, delete them via your browser.

-Use the Masquerading function at app.library.uq.edu.au/v1/home to masquerade as a user with data you are interested in.

 Return to your demo page, refresh and you should be getting live data.